Welcome to Why Affiliate Marketing

 Local newspaper flyers and posters

-Using traditional methods of advertising can help increase visitors to your site also.
+Using traditional methods of advertising can also help increase visitors to your site.

-Considering the other forms of on and off line marketing affiliate marketing can be the most cost effective means of online promotion as you only pay for results.
+Considering the other forms of on and off line marketing, where you often pay a fixed fee regardless of their success.
+By only paying for results, affiliate marketing can be the most cost effective means of online promotion.

 Why Use Affiliate Marketing

 Many large travel companies rely on affiliate schemes to generate their revenue, and funding for price comparison sites is also derived from affiliate schemes.
-With many successful online companies using the power of affiliate marketing. it is a tool any serious online trader should implement.
+With many successful online companies using the power of affiliate marketing, it is a tool serious online traders cannot do without.

 What are the Affiliate Marketing Models